alex14fr/wgsig/README.md

 ### How to use:

- - Edit the Makefile to
+ - Edit the Makefile to select if you use mandatory encryption of payloads, and, if this the case, the operating system interface you use for the cryptographic secure random number generator.

  - Compile: